macmpi/x11-calc/README.md

 menu entry that will start the launcher script by default.
 When invoked for the first time this will prompt you to select the default simulator as well as any additional command line options.
-These selections will be saved and used in future.
+These selections will be saved and the selected simulator will become the new default.

-On some desktop environments it is also possible to right click on the menu icon which will display a sub-menu that will allow you to select a specific model directly as well as change the default model and options.
+When using some desktop environments (like GNOME and KDE) it is possible to access a sub-menu that will allow you to select a specific model as well as change the default settings by right clicking on the menu icon.

 #### Keyboard Shortcuts